 Within the Northwestern Proteomics core facility, we offer multiple types of experiments from simple protein identification to protein quantitation (both relative and absolute).
 We also perform both traditional bottom-up proteomics, where proteins are digested with an enzyme prior to analysis and intact, top-down proteomics analyses.
 The ability to perform top-down proteomics within our core facility distinguishes from many other proteomics cores across the world.

 How do you start work with us?

 If it's your first time performing proteomics, we should sit down and chat about your system and the questions that you want to answer.
 The diversity of method for proteomics can be overwhelming, and we're happy to help narrow down the best experiment for you.
 The first step is to go to our Northwestern Proteomics website and submit a collaboration request.
 Someone will be in touch to schedule an in-person or telephone conference.

 If you've worked with us before and already know what you want, head over to our Northwestern Proteomics website and fill out a sample submission form and upload that through NUcore.
 Once that's completed, drop off your sample at either of our drop-off locations Monday through Friday from 8:30 a.m. to 5 p.m.

 All manuscripts and grants presenting work supported by this core should include the following acknowledgement:

-"Proteomics services were performed by the Northwestern Proteomics Core Facility, generously supported by NCI CCSG P30 CA060553 awarded to the Robert H Lurie Comprehensive Cancer Center and the National Resource for Translational and Developmental Proteomics supported by P41 GM108569."
+"Proteomics services were performed by the Northwestern Proteomics Core Facility, generously supported by NCI CCSG P30 CA060553 awarded to the Robert H Lurie Comprehensive Cancer Center, instrumentation award (S10OD025194) from NIH Office of Director, and the National Resource for Translational and Developmental Proteomics supported by P41 GM108569."

 710 N. Fairbanks Ct